skytruong90/Microservice_Deployment_and_Management_Platform/README.md

 ## Contributing

-Contributions to our Microservice Deployment and Management Platform are welcome!
+Contributions to this Microservice Deployment and Management Platform are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.